LoginRadius/engineering-portal/content/blog/handling-cheapest-fuel-data/index.md

 ## Can you imagine?

-**7.8 Billion** people currently live on Earth, and almost **4.57 Billion** people are active internet users, encompassing 59 per cent of the global population.
+**7.8 Billion** people currently live on Earth, and almost **4.57 Billion** people are active internet users, encompassing 59 percent of the global population.
 This is the sixth edition of DOMO's report, and according to their research:
 ** "Over 2.5 quintillion bytes of data are created every single day, and it's only going to grow from there.
 By 2020, it's estimated that 1.7MB of data will be created every second for every person on earth."**
 As 1 Exabyte = 1 quintillion bytes, so 2.5 Exabytes ( 2.5 * 10¹⁸ bytes) of data is generated per day.